madgeek-arc/resource-catalogue-docs/CONTRIBUTING.md

 6. **Code of Conduct**: Please ensure your contributions adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

-Thanks for helping us improve the documentation!
+Thank you for helping us improve the documentation!